A guide to France’s Atlantic Coast Wine

 Haut-Poitou wine…Charente wine…Vendée wine…wine from the Landes?
 Where?

-It’s true that none of these are household names when it comes to French wine.
-But that is what is so fascinating about France’s wine…there are so many different areas waiting to be disocvered.
+It’s true that none of the above are household names when it comes to French wine.
+But that is what is so fascinating about France’s wine… There are so many different areas waiting to be discovered.
 That is what this guide to undiscovered French wines hopes to show; that off the beaten track, away from the great names from Bordeaux, the Loire or Burgundy there are some wonderful wines to be tasted.

 The key to these undiscovered wines along France’s Atlantic coast is geography and climate.
 For example, consider the area that sits between the famous Loire Valley and Bordeaux wine-making areas.
 Here you’ll find the wines of the Haut-Poitou and of the Charente and Charente-Maritime.
 These wines may not have the reputation of their illustrious neighbours.
 Yet the climate, topography and soil is not that different.
-In other words the Haut-Poitou – an area just north of Poitiers – and the two Charentes – between La Rochelle and Angouleme – have all the vital ingredients to make great wine; the right land and weather and some dedicated and very talented winemakers.
+In other words the Haut-Poitou – an area just north of Poitiers – and the two Charentes – between La Rochelle and Angoulême – have all the vital ingredients to make great wine; the right land and weather and some dedicated and very talented winemakers.

 This, then is the mission of this site – to let people know that these areas produce red, white, rosé and sparkling wines that can genuinely compete with the best.
 Don’t take our word for it – just look at all the awards they win!
 We hope this site will get you out exploring, tasting and buying the best of France’s top undiscovered wine areas.